KOSASIH/MultiMediSync-Core/README.md

 # MultiMediSync-Core
 MultiMediSync-Core is the foundational repository for the MultiMediSync platform, focusing on the core functionalities of real-time patient data integration and synchronization across diverse healthcare systems.
+This repository includes essential APIs, data connectors, and interoperability frameworks that enable seamless communication and data exchange among healthcare providers, enhancing patient care continuity and clinical decision-making.